 A lot has changed since then, both the kids and the garden have grown rapidly, but that initial batch of landscape fabric is still in use and has been added to each season.

 While weed suppression is our main reason for using landscape fabric, there are a few additional benefits worth noting.
 Unlike plastic, landscape fabric is reusable.
-The majority of our stock is in its eighth season and shows little to no wear.
-I recently inherited a batch from a former flower farmer that dates back to the early 90’s and is still in pretty good shape considering its age.
-I am hopeful that ours will last for 20+ years.
+The majority of our stock is in its tenth season and shows little to no wear.

-Things like Zinnias, Celosia and Basil which like warmer soil and added heat thrive when planted into the fabric.
+Things like zinnias, celosia, cosmos and Bbasil which like warmer soil and added heat thrive when planted into the fabric.
 And moisture retention seems to be greatly increased with the use of fabric.
 Another great bonus is that fabric makes for a tidy, clean looking garden.
 Proper plant spacing is a snap when the holes are already preset.